Relieve jaw pain with TMJ and Neuromuscular Treatment at Dr Finkelstein Dentist in Sydney & Chatswood, North Sydney

 Neuromuscular dentistry is a division of dentistry that measures and assesses the structure and purpose of your facial joints and muscles to determine a structure that is ideal for your wellbeing and contentment.
 If the nerves, joints and muscles located in your face and jaw are not operating effectively then it is likely that you will suffer from a multitude of symptoms such as dizziness, headaches, facial aches, joint pain in the jaw, clicking in the jaw and ear aches.

 TMJ dysfunction is a condition that is experienced by an extensive number of people daily.
 TMJ sufferers often experience extreme headaches, grinding of their teeth, and sporadic ear ringing and jaw aches of fluctuating degrees.
 Most sufferers of TMJ dysfunction are oblivious to the cause of their discomfort and are often unaware that dentists can treat it.
 The symptoms of TMJ dysfunction often disrupt the everyday activities of sufferers and can be unbearable for some.
-For sufferers of TMJ dysfunction, our dentists primary concern is to reliever their pain and our dentists will be able to achieve this through a number of examinations.
-The dentist will assess and diagnose your condition and be able to establish a treatment option best suited to your symptoms.
+For sufferers of TMJ dysfunction, Dr Finkelsteins primary concern is to relieve their pain and we attempt to achieve this through a number of examinations.
+Dr Finkelstein will assess and diagnose your condition and be able to establish a treatment option best suited to your symptoms.

 Headaches are frequently an indicator of TMJ (temporomandibular joint) syndrome.
 TMJ dysfunction causes tension headaches, which are the most common type of headache.
 The pain is often described as a throbbing sensation in a ring around the head, as though one is wearing a hat two sizes too small.
 Unfortunately, these headaches are often misdiagnosed and treated as migraine headaches due to their frequency and severity.